Ways to Pay for PsA Meds Without Insurance

-- You are more likely to use the medicine the correct way since being so closely monitored by health professionals.
+- You are more likely to use the medicine correctly since being so closely monitored by health professionals.

 - Participants are usually paid for their participation.

-- If drug is approved by the FDA, you may be able to continue use of drug for free for up to 1 year.
+- If the FDA approves the drug, you may be able to continue using of the drug for free for up to 1 year.

-- The process may cause you to take a lot more time off from work due to required checkups and lab work.
+- The process may cause you to take more time off from work due to required checkups and lab work.

 - You may receive a placebo.

-- You may not be approved for certain trials depending on the meds you used prior to the study.
+- You may not be approved for certain trials depending on the meds you used before the study.